-Whenever Muslims are shown the diabolic verses of jihad in their Qur’an, their most often common (and often the best) response is to spout some set of Bible verses.
-They are not denying that Islam is a death cult, they only want to project that onto others.
-This is a silly diversionary tactic.
-Here, I will briefly refute these arguments:
+Whenever Muslims are shown the diabolic verses of jihad in their Qur’an, their most often common (and often the best) response is to spout a set of Bible verses.
+They are not denying that Islam is a death cult, they only want to project that onto Christianity.
+Here, I will briefly refute some of these silly arguments:

-These Muslims rarely quote this passage but rather phrase it in their own words because they copy it from one awful atheist site called evilbible.com This is the best Muslims can come up with, so let’s help cure them of their delusion.
+Muslims rarely quote this passage but phrase it in these words because they were copied from an awful atheist site called “evil bible” This is the best Muslims can come up with, so let’s help cure them of their delusion.
 Here is the passage: “Whoever sacrifices to any god other than the LORD must be destroyed”

-“Kill the inhabitants of any city where you find people that worship differently than you Deuteronomy 13:12-16.”
+“Kill the inhabitants of any city where you find people that worship differently than you” (Deut.
+13:12-16).

-“Kill everyone who has religious views that are different from your own Deuteronomy 17:2-7”
+“Kill everyone who has religious views that are different from your own” (Deut.
+17:2-7)

 This is another wicked twisting of the Bible.
 You see, Muslims who visit atheist websites to bash the Bible are already biased, so facts don’t really matter much to them.
 Cheap rhetoric is what they rely on.
-The verses refer to idolatry “among you (i.e the Israelites), within any of thy gates which the LORD giveth thee”.
+The specifically refers to idolatry “among you (i.e the Israelites), within any of thy gates which the LORD giveth thee.”
 It was not a command to destroy those with another religious view, but applied only to those in the lands God gave them as He promised to the Patriarchs.

 Governments in every culture deal with anyone trying to overthrow them.
 The death penalty has always been a punishment for treason in every culture, yet atheists tell us that God who created us does not have the right to punish those rebelling against His rule.
 That’s self-delusion.
 By borrowing an atheist argument, the Muslim’s theological consistency collapses at this point because Allah prescribes death for “infidels” and Muhammad made it mandatory for those with different religious views to be killed.